-Join Paul Taggart for an in-depth discussion in this video A little disclaimer about some of the photo content, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video A little disclaimer about some of the photo content, part of Learning Photojournalism and Photo Essays.

 - Throughout this course, I'm gonna be using photo stories…that I've shot over the years as examples…of different types of photo projects you can do.…I just want to give a little disclaimer, that…some of these image may be more graphic…than you're used to seeing, or want to see.…So, just a little head's up, that, I'm a photo journalist,…and a lot of the places that I've gone over the years…are in war zones or in natural disasters,…and this is the body of work that I have.…Because, as I'll tell you…over and over again in this course,…you should be taking the photographs that matter to you…and that you believe matter to the world around you.…